batty2021/Kickstarter-analysis/README.md

- Challenges and difficulties encountered
+ Challenges and difficulties encountered:
    While they did provide some information, it did not dig as deeply as I had liked to be confident the analysis is complete to satisfy Louise’s curiosity.
    So, I had a problem with understand the data and some errors occurred due to this reason, but I overcome the challenge by debugging an error, applied IFERROR formula and incorporating its solution using filters, formatting, and freezing specific columns and rows.

 ## Results:
 Two conclusions for outcome based on launch date
 1)	May is the most popular & best month to launch a campaign.
 It also yields the highest number of successful campaigns.
 2)    In fact, both successful and failed campaigns are higher in May.
 However, January, June, July and October all had roughly the same number of failed campaigns launched.
 3)	There are other influences driving success.
 ![image](Theater_outcomes_VS launch)